 II.
-DISCUSSION
+APPLICABLE LAW

-{¶ 2} R.C.
+- {¶ 2} R.C.
 111.15(B) and R.C.
 106.03(A) require all state agencies to conduct a review, every five years, of their rules and to determine whether to continue their rules without change, amend their rules, or rescind their rules.
-The Ohio Power Siting Board (Board) opened this docket in order to review the rules in Ohio Adm.Code Chapters 4906-1 through 4906-7.

-$\{\P\ 3\}$ R.C.
-106.03(A) requires that the Board determine whether the rules:

-- Should be continued without amendment, be amended, or be rescinded, taking into consideration the purpose, scope, and intent of the statute under which the rules were adopted; - Need amendment or rescission to give more flexibility at the local level; - Need amendment or rescission to eliminate unnecessary paperwork;
+The Ohio Power Siting Board (Board) opened this docket in order to review the rules in Ohio Adm.Code Chapters 4906-1 through 4906-7. - R.C.
+106.03(A) requires that the Board determine, among other things, whether a rule should be amended or rescinded because it exceeds or conflicts with the purpose, scope, or intent of the statute(s) under which the rule was adopted; creates a compliance of oversight burden that is greater than the burden that would be created if the agency accomplished the intended purpose of the restriction by other means; is no longer useful or beneficial; or duplicates, overlaps with, or conflicts with a federal or state law or rule.
+Additionally, the Board must assess whether the rule has an adverse impact on businesses, as determined under R.C.
+107.52, or any other person or entity.